What is a digital marketing strategy?

 - Competitor Channels – analysing what your competitors are doing well and not so well, what posts get good engagement, the language used, the use of call to actions or hashtags can help you to really focus on results-driven content that will appeal to your target audience.

 - Key figures – tracking data from your social media channels is essential in measuring its success.
 Key figures to monitor are:

 A long-term strategy can not be an overnight success.
 Trying and testing new content is essential before setting your sites on a clear social strategy and being able to measure this effectively.
 A lot of the data gathered on social media can link in with Google Analytics such as user locations, top post/landing page and so on.
 Being able to analyse this effectively will play a big role in measuring your overall B2B digital strategy.

 While PPC campaigns can take some planning and preparation, they are easy to track, measure and test to make sure all efforts are producing the desired result of traffic, conversions or leads.
 Therefore playing a key role in measuring the success of your overall digital strategy.

 Paid campaigns can be used to achieve various results whether you decide to use if for 1) Conversions, this could be a form submission, product sales, page view or a download.
 2) Lead generation, used to capture interest in your product or service and is generally the submission of a contact or request a quote form.
 3) Brand awareness, raising your business profile in specific regions for users googling keywords relevant to your business.

-For many clients we create bespoke landing pages with clear CTA’s.
-These standalone landing pages are a dedicated page where visitors land after clicking on a PPC ad.
+For many clients, we create bespoke landing pages with clear CTA’s.
+These standalone landing pages are dedicated page where visitors land after clicking on a PPC ad.
 Using this type of landing page is extremely beneficial for measuring the success of the campaign whatever the main objective is.
-A highly relevant landing page simplifies the decision making process and makes for a smoother path to conversion.
+A highly relevant landing page simplifies the decision-making process and makes for a smoother path to conversion.